Copper-Gio/Open-Source-Android-TV/README.md

 # Open Source Android TV

-A little guide that brings to you a few Devices and Softwares for help you building your Android Smart TV
+A little guide that brings to you a few Devices and Softwares for helping you building your Android Smart TV

 Visit the [Website](https://copper-gio.github.io/Open-Source-Android-TV/)